g0v-data/g0v-hackmd-archive/notes/TNt0Dx7ARLSvsIwI3dVDtw.md

 ## Conclusion
 With this short guide, you can create firework effects on your React applications to create interesting user experiences.
-Whenever you commemorate special occasions, incorporate engaging parts, or increase the attractiveness of your undertaking for eyes, these fireworks make your interface look much better.
+Whenever you commemorate special occasions, incorporate engaging parts, or increase the attractiveness of your undertaking for the eyes, these fireworks make your interface look much better.

 Thank you, and happy coding!